TheIoTLearningInitiative/InternetOfThingsRT/INSTALLATION.md

     cp patch-3.10.17-rt12_edison.patch /meta-intel-edison/meta-intel-edison-bsp/recipes-kernel/linux/files/
     cp intel_mid_rpmsg.c.patch /meta-intel-edison/meta-intel-edison-bsp/recipes-kernel/linux/files/

 Now, let's edit a file under the Linux directory, one directory above the files directory we've just copied the Real Time patches.
+Move to the Linux directory

+    cd meta-intel-edison/meta-intel-edison-bsp/recipes-kernel/linux/

-Move to the Linux directory ```cd meta-intel-edison/meta-intel-edison-bsp/recipes-kernel/linux/``` and edit de bbappend file (assuming the edition happens under a Debian based Linux distribution; otherwise use a simple text editor like nano, vi, vim or emacs) ```gedit linux-yocto_3.10.bbappend``` .
+and edit de bbappend file (assuming the edition happens under a Debian based Linux distribution; otherwise use a simple text editor like nano, vi, vim or emacs)

+    gedit linux-yocto_3.10.bbappend

 Replace the content of the file to have the following:

                                     FILESEXTRAPATHS_prepend := "${THISDIR}/files:"
                                     COMPATIBLE_MACHINE = "edison"